mirceanton/mirceanton.com/content/post/0001-doing-secrets-the-gitops-way/index.md

 - `task sops:decrypt` / `task sops:dec` / `task sops:d` to decrypt all of my secret files

 It all depends on how lazy I'm feeling, really 😆

-## Conclusion

-And that's a wrap, folks!
-We can _finally_ push our secrets in git without losing sleep over it!

-We covered quite a bit of ground in this post.
-We started from the bottom by seeing how `age` works by itself.
-Then, we went one layer of abstraction higher by checking out `sops`, and we finally created our own abstraction layer on top of `sops` with some `bash` scripts and `Taskfiles` that automate our secret management end-to-end.

-What is your preffered tool/stack to manage your secrets and why?
-Let me know in the comments section down below what you are using and how it compares to `age` and `sops`.

-Until next time, keep safe, keep encrypting! 🛡️🔒

 ---